Powers of Edge Ideals with Linear Quotients

 Note that $I(\mathcal{A}_n)$ is obtained from the edge ideal of the antipath on the same $n$ vertices,

 by simply removing the edge $x_1x_n$.
-As in previous sections, we refer to edge and vertex decompositions of the generators of $I(\mathcal{A}_n)$ as introduced in Notation \ref{decomp} throughout this section.
+As in previous sections, we refer to edge and vertex decompositions of the generators of $I(\mathcal{A}_n)$ as introduced in Terminology \ref{decomp} as well as the ideal quotients $Q^{\mathcal{O}}(M)$ of a monomial $M$ under the ordering $\mathcal{O}$ as introduced in Notation \ref{quotientnotation} throughout this section.
 Furthermore, for a monomial $M\in P$, we denote by $\mathrm{supp}\,M$ the usual support of a monomial; that is, the set of variables appearing with positive exponent in the vertex decomposition of $M$.
-Finally, we update our notation for ideal quotients established in Notation \ref{quotientnotation} to handle the multiple orderings we will utilize throughout this section.